RED LIGHT CAMERAS

 The

-report (2559 K pdf) included (at page 79) this graph showing the effect of lengthening the yellows at a number of the City's camera-monitored intersections.
+report (2559 K pdf) included this graph showing the effect of lengthening the yellows at a number of the City's camera-monitored intersections.
+(Figure 6-1, p.
+79 of the document, or p.
+96 of the pdf.)

-The Farradyne study also included (at page 80) this table comparing the effectiveness of cameras (enforcement) vs. engineering countermeasures (lengthening yellows, better intersection markings, etc.).
+The Farradyne study also included this table comparing the effectiveness of cameras (enforcement) vs. engineering countermeasures (lengthening yellows, better intersection markings, etc.).
+(Table 6-3, p.
+80 of the document, or p.
+97 of the pdf.)

 A Compilation on a Private Website, from 2002